TallKite/linnstrument-firmware/README.md

 *But from within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
 (Otherwise you could never exit.)*

-SEQUENCER PROJECTS LOAD/SAVE SCREEN: When exporting/importing projects to/from your computer, the updater app refers to projects by number.
-These project numbers now run top to bottom, with the top row being 1-4 not 13-16.
-This is more intuitive because it matches how people read, for example how you are reading this very paragraph right now.

 BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
 It's good for multi-colored displays like the custom note lights #2 (the one marked as A#) or certain microtonal displays.
 The BLNK option appears right after CELL and SAME.
 (Don't confuse BLNK for blinking with BLIN for blinders.)

 SAME/BLINK CARRY OVER: If both splits are set to SAME or BLNK, playing in one split shows matching notes in the other split too.